Indefinite Sturm-Liouville operators in polar form

 \section{Some results from Karamata's theory}

 In Appendix we present the definitions and the results from Karamata's theory of regularly varying functions that we use in the paper.
 Standard references for Karamata's theory are \cite{BGT} and~\cite{Sen}.
-For completeness we include a few standard results from Karamata's theory and some of these results are reformulated to fit our needs.
-In addition, we present Theorem~\ref{th-acf}, Corollary~\ref{cor:AtkCon}, and the results of Subsection~\ref{subsec:AsEq} that seem to be new.
+For completeness we include a few standard results from Karamata's theory and some of them are reformulated to fit our needs.
+In addition, we present Theorem~\ref{th-acf} and Corollary~\ref{cor:AtkCon} that seem to be new.